Lia-De/ToDoList/README.md

       * Descriptions
       * Status
       * Deadline
-      * Manually add time spent
    * Edit name for Tags

 ### Possible features
 * Login for users
 * Ability to start timer on the project itself, not associated with a task
 * Sorting projects by: Name, Status, Hours Worked, Tag
+* Keeping time per Task as well as for whole Project
 * Keep a history of DateTime stamps for each time you worked on a Task
+* Manually add time spent

 ~~--------------------------------------------------~~
 ### To do 2025-01-27